pulumi/docs/BLOGGING.md

     hugo new --kind blog-post blog/my-new-post
     ```

-    This will create a minimal post browseable at http://localhost:1313/blog/.
+    This will create a minimal post browsable at http://localhost:1313/blog/.
 You'll find the new post's source file at `content/blog/my-new-post/_index.md` containing the set of [Hugo front matter](https://gohugo.io/content-management/front-matter/) properties you'll need to get started:

     ```
     ---